k4iru/sass-ai/README.md

 * make question asking async so users can't send messages while ai is processing
 * think of something to use for key prop
 * refactor chatlistitem into separate sub components for maintainability
+* optimistic ui. on new chat push message to list immediately while waiting for reply. don't need to wait until message in db to sync

 ## auth
 * rework auth logic so that users aren't logged out after 15 minutes of no activity